On this page

-Canada and Egypt have an established and multi-faceted relationship, which is founded on over 40 years of development cooperation, growing trade ties, and vibrant people-to-people links.
-Canada works with Egypt to advance issues of mutual interest, including promoting peace, stability, and security in the Middle East and Africa regions.
+Canada and Egypt enjoy established and multi-faceted ties founded on over 65 years of diplomatic relations.
+In addition to maintaining strong development cooperation, growing trade ties, and vibrant people-to-people links, Canada works with Egypt to advance issues of mutual interest, including promoting peace, stability, and security in the Middle East and Africa regions.

 Canadian engagement in Egypt

 Key issues in Canada’s relationship with Egypt include:

 - Cooperating on international peacekeeping, including participation in the Multinational Force and Observers, in the Sinai

 - Promoting democratic governance, pluralism and human rights (including the rights of women and girls and freedom of expression and association)